hangocdinhnew/source-engine/README.md

 # Notes.

-This is a template branch of this particular fork, for... template.
+This is the main branch where I add modifications to the code.